 The Science Media Centre (SMC) is a nonprofit PR agency started in the UK that gets its largest block of funding from industry groups.
 Current and past funders include Bayer, DuPont, Monsanto, Coca-Cola and food and chemical industry trade groups, as well as media groups, government agencies, foundations and universities.
 The SMC model is spreading around the world and has been influential in shaping media coverage of science, sometimes in ways that downplay the risks of controversial products or technologies.
 This fact sheet describes SMC history, philosophy, funding model, tactics and reports from critics who have said SMC offers pro-industry science views, a characterization SMC denies.

-- This Monsanto document describes plans to engage Sense About Science (the sister organization of Science Media Centre), among other groups, as “industry partners” in Monsanto’s PR plan to discredit the International Agency for Research on Cancer.
+- This Monsanto document describes plans to engage Sense About Science (sister organization of SMC), among other groups, as “industry partners” in Monsanto’s PR plan to discredit the International Agency for Research on Cancer.

 - a growing “crisis of confidence ” in society’s views of science

 - a collapse of respect for authority and expertise

 - a risk-averse society and alarmist media coverage and

 - the “apparently superior media strategies” used by environmental NGOs such as Greenpeace and Friends of the Earth.

 The SMC model has been influential in shaping media coverage about science.
 A media analysis of UK newspapers in 2011 and 2012 found that a majority of reporters who used SMC services did not seek additional perspectives for their stories.
 The group also wields political influence.
 In 2007, SMC stopped a proposed ban on human/animal hybrid embryos with its media campaign to shift coverage from ethical concerns to the benefits of embryos as a research tool, according to an article in Nature.